About CLMS

 More About Us

-CLM is led and implemented by Civil Society Organizations (CSO), Community-Led Organizations (CLO), and Community-Based Organizations (CBO) of People Living with HIV (PLHIV) and other Key Populations (KPs) working on HIV & AIDS, LGBTQIA rights, and other key population issues, including sexual and reproductive health.
+“commusta.ph is a CLM platform led and implemented by Civil Society Organizations (CSO), Community-Led Organizations (CLO), and Community-Based Organizations (CBO) of People Living with HIV (PLHIV), People affected by Tuberculosis, and other Key Populations (KPs) working on HIV & AIDS, TB, LGBTQIA rights, and other key population issues, including sexual and reproductive health.”

 Our Objective And Mission

-Community-Led Monitoring System (CLM) was born out of the need for a more rights-based approach to HIV & AIDS service delivery experiences and improvements.
+The Community-Led Monitoring System (CLMS) was born out of the need for a more rights-based approach to HIV, AIDS, and tuberculosis service delivery experiences and improvements.

 The CLM Process